sap-tutorials/Tutorials/tutorials/hana-clients-node/hana-clients-node.md

         //PWD: 'Password1',
         encrypt: 'true',  //Must be set to true when connecting to SAP HANA Cloud
         sslValidateCertificate: 'false',  //Must be set to false when connecting
-        //to a HANA, express instance that uses a self signed certificate.
+        //to an SAP HANA, express edition instance that uses a self signed certificate.

         //Below setting is used to specify where the trust store is
         //ssltruststore: '/home/dan/.ssl/trust2.pem',